-Less Intense Treatment Strategy Cures Many Patients with HPV-related Cancer
+Less Intense Treatment Strategy Cures Many HPV-related Cancers

 Medical oncologist Alexander Pearson, MD, PhD, co-director of the head and neck cancer program at the University of Chicago Medicine, discusses HPV-linked head and neck cancer and new treatments for the disease.